Civic Engagement

 - Creative problem-solving where teachers partner with students in the learning process

-- Ability to see, understand, and hold multiple perspectives fostered by a culture of respect
+- An ability to see, understand, and hold multiple perspectives fostered by a culture of respect